-This covers your bricks and mortar, and would pay for repairs or rebuilding costs if, for example, your property were damaged or destroyed by a fire or storm.
+Buildings insurance covers the cost of repairs or rebuilding works to the structural parts of your home.
+It provides protection for your home from flooding, fire and storms.
 The amount of buildings cover you need is based on how much it would cost to rebuild your property, rather than its market value.
-When you run a quote, we’ll suggest a re-build amount using data about your address provided by the Royal Institution of Chartered Surveyors.
+When you run a buildings insurance quote, we’ll suggest a re-build amount using data about your address provided by the Royal Institution of Chartered Surveyors.

 What information do I need to run a building and contents insurance quote?

 There are a few details you’ll need to provide to get your quote…

 - Your address, the type of property and roughly when it was built